October 21, 2014

 The marketing team is often the DevRel team’s closest collaborator.
 Working together, they can produce content, events, and partnerships that combine marketing’s analytical mindset with DevRel’s deep understanding of the developer psyche.

-Join us again in 2 weeks for part 2 of the Collaborating with Developer Relations series, we’ll dive into the relationship between developer relations and another key collaborator: the sales team.
+Join us again in a few weeks for part 2 of the Collaborating with Developer Relations series, we’ll dive into the relationship between developer relations and another key collaborator: the sales team.